-The ALTA Wireless Temperature Sensor has been designed and built to securely manage data from sensors monitoring your environment and equipment.
-Hacking from botnets are in the headlines, Monnit Corporation has taken extreme measures to ensure your data security is handled with the utmost care and attention to detail.
+The ALTA Food Temperature Probe has been designed and built to securely manage data from sensors monitoring your environment and equipment.
+Monnit Corporation has taken extreme measures to ensure your data security is handled with the utmost care and attention to detail.
 The same methods utilized by financial institutions to transmit data are also used in Monnit security infrastructure.
 Security features of the gateway include tamper proof network interfaces, data encryption, and bank-grade security.